sasikdar/pulumi/README.md

 ## Docker

-We provide a docker image with of this CLI on Docker Hub as [mjuz/pulumi](https://hub.docker.com/r/mjuz/pulumi).
+We provide a Docker image of this CLI on Docker Hub as [mjuz/pulumi](https://hub.docker.com/r/mjuz/pulumi).
-It contains all dependencies and this repository's content in `/var/pulumi`, from which the µs Pulumi CLI is already installed.
+It contains all dependencies and this repository's content in `/var/pulumi`, from which the µs Pulumi CLI and the Pulumi NodeJS language and resource plugins are already installed.
-It can be re-installed inside the container by running `make install` in `/var/pulumi`.
+It is built from [Dockerfile](Dockerfile), which might also serve as a reference for local setups.